Home

 Watercolor Cards

-"Winter is an etching, spring a watercolor, summer an oil painting and autumn a mosaic of them all.
+"Winter is an etching, spring a watercolor, summer an oil painting and autumn a mosaic of them all."

-~Stanley Horowitz"
+~Stanley Horowitz

-Last year for Christmas I completed several cards with my City of David stamp set from Stampin' Up! using the watercolouring technique and heat embossing, with some paint daubing thrown in for good measure.
-Instead of watercolouring paper, this time I used glossy white cardstock to stamp on and then finish tinting.
-Want to know how to get this result?
-Here we go!
+One year for Christmas I completed several cards with my City of David stamp set (now retired) from Stampin' Up! using the watercolouring technique and heat embossing, with some paint daubing thrown in for good measure.

-Here are the tools I used:
+Here are the supplies I used:

 • Glossy white cardstock